sutamatej/masters-thesis/outline.md

 ## Conclusion

 * scope: 1 - 2 pages
-* have we fulfilled the goals we set out in the beginning/assignment?
+* have the goals been fulfilled as per assignment?
 * what are the results?
 * what is the benefit of this work?
 * what has been studied? created? invented? programmed?